dronefreak/VisDrone-dataset-python-toolkit/README.md

 # VisDrone-dataset-python-toolkit

 This repository provides a basic Pythonic toolkit for the VisDrone-Dataset (2018).
 Here, I have converted the existing annotations from the dataset to PASCAL-VOC format (regular .xml files).
+As of now, only object detection in images has been tackled, I'll be developing Pythonic support for other tasks very soon.

 ## Original Annotations